techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 We shared our experiences that gave the students an idea of what makes technical writing rewarding and challenging:

-- Complex products and systems
-- Volume of information
+- Processing high volume of information
 - Gathering insights from experts and seeking feedback
-- Building knowledge about the Hitachi Energy products
+- Building knowledge about complex products and systems developed at Hitachi Energy

 ![](images/soap_box.jpg) **Lance, Quinn, and Andrzej tell a story about the project at the soap! content conference in June 2023.**